anagnostop/gio-research/content/project/_index.md

 <br>

 <p align="center">
-  A list of publications by our group members since 2018.
+  A list of recent research projects and initiatives.
 </p>

 <br>

 ***